MuchMeheu/MuchMeheu/README.md

 - 🚀 I’m working on school projects and personal projects on the side.

 ## ⚡ Fun Fact
--I love to play video games.
+- I love to play video games.
 My favourite is Destiny 2.
--I also love racing games and driving.
+- I also love racing games and driving.

 ## 🛠️ Languages and Tools:
 Include icons of languages, frameworks, and tools you're familiar with.
 For example: